President & Founder

 Email me @

 Homeowners live with the hazards associated with asbestos building materials.
 Preventing future exposures to this known health hazard is the key.
 We cannot continue to ignore this reality.
-There is no known safe level of exposure according to epidemiology.
-The foundation will educate families in collaboration with State Health and Environment Departments as well as Asbestos Abatement Experts!
-All homeowners have this issue to deal with.
+The foundation will educate families in collaboration with State Health, Environment and Public Education Departments as well as Asbestos Abatement Experts!
+All residents have this issue to deal with.
 Do not be confused, asbestos is in over 3,000 products.
 Preventing exposure is preventing cancer...

 - Here is a video that will help you understand this hazard in homes. http://www.youtube.com/watch?v=GjMsV4VsJew&feature=related

 - New Vidoe on Libbly Montana Vermuculite: http://www.ertvideo.org/content/libby-sister-sites